 The Children Rehabilitation Program of Eastern Ontario helps children regain their mobility, strength and flexibility or helps them adapt to their condition following an accident or illness.
-The program also helps children living with a developmental delay or other condition improve their co-ordination and their communication so they can reach their full potential.
-Our professionals provide assessment services and therapeutic follow-ups for patients.
+The program also helps children living with a developmental delay or other condition improve their coordination and their communication so they can reach their full potential.
+Our professionals provide assessment services and therapeutic follow-ups in person and virtually.

 Who do we serve?

 - Children aged 0 to 6 who live in the United Counties of Prescott-Russell